piscis/sd-smarttemp/README.md

 The following section describes how to monitor a mega raid array with smartctl and SmartTemp.

-1. Extract you're mega raid drive ids with megacli (have to install this)
+1. Extract you're mega raid drive id's with megacli (you have to install this)
 ```
   # megacli -pdlist -a0| grep "Device Id"
   Device Id: 4
   Device Id: 5
 ```
+2. Open your server density client config file ``(default: /etc/sd-agent/config.cfg)``

-2. Add the configuration section to the client the looks like this:
+3. Add the configuration section to the client the looks like this:
 ```
   # Check 1
   [SmartTemp raid_0]